esper-io/dev-docs/docs/home/console.md

 **Factory Reset**

 Factory Reset controls whether or not the user can perform a factory reset on the device using the Android Settings app.
 When Factory Reset is off, the user will not be able to perform a factory reset on the device.
-This does not prevent a hard-key factory reset, see Factory Reset Protection to prevent hard-key factory reset.
+This does not prevent a hard-key factory reset, see [Factory Reset Protection](./console.md# to prevent hard-key factory reset.

 **Notification Bar**